 Expanding your online presence through SEO (search engine optimization) can be a painstaking process when you’re catering to different cultures and languages.
 New trends in SEO goes beyond using the built-in translation feature in your browser.
-Directly translated keywords can only get you so far; and to really penetrate the market you need to incorporate a strong localization strategy.
+Directly translated keywords can only get you so far; and to really penetrate the market you need to incorporate a strong SEO website localization strategy.

 In some cases, expressions in one language take on a completely different meaning in another.
 An example of this is Mitsubishi’s initial attempt to market their new SUV called “Pajero 4WD” in Spain.
 The Japanese car manufacturer had to change the name of the vehicle to “Montero” because the word “pajero” translates to “jerk” in Spanish.
 Failing to look into how other countries use their selection of names could’ve easily tarnished the company’s reputation, should the marketing team have pushed through with the original branding of the car during the release.